-- □ Identifying market participants.
+□ Identifying market participants.
 Market participants are entities who would transact for the goods and are able to buy the product at its market price.
 Because of the nature of GIK, a hypothetical market participant scenario may need to be developed.
-Depending on the nature of the goods, these might include other NFPs, governmental agencies, or for-profit entities. - □ Base utility value.
+Depending on the nature of the goods, these might include other NFPs, governmental agencies, or for-profit entities.

+- Base utility value.
 Certain GIK items may not have a readily identifiable market, but typically, they have some base level of utility that is marketable.
-NFPs should consider that base utility when estimating fair value. - Inputs to valuation techniques.
+NFPs should consider that base utility when estimating fair value. - □ Inputs to valuation techniques.
 After the principal market is identified, NFPs must identify a source for exit prices in that market.
 When a GIK item differs from a similar item observed in a marketplace transaction, the NFP should consider whether an adjustment to the pricing input is needed.
 In doing so, entities should consider the quality and quantity of the donated assets, as well as any applicable discounts that would have been received by the entity (including discounts based on that quantity if the assets had been acquired in exchange transactions).
-For example: - o If GIK items are donated in wholesale quantities but only retail values are readily available to use as inputs to fair value, then a wholesale discount generally would be applied. - o If the GIK items have earlier expiration dates than those of products typically sold in the marketplace, or if technological advances have made the GIK less desirable than similar items in the marketplace, a valuation discount should be applied.
-For example, a product with 25% of its shelf life remaining would have a lower fair value than the same product with significant shelf life remaining. - Impact of restrictions on valuation.
+For example: - If GIK items are donated in wholesale quantities but only retail values are readily available to use as inputs to fair value, then a wholesale discount generally would be applied. - If the GIK items have earlier expiration dates than those of products typically sold in the marketplace, or if technological advances have made the GIK less desirable than similar items in the marketplace, a valuation discount should be applied.
+For example, a product with 25% of its shelf life remaining would have a lower fair value than the same product with significant shelf life remaining. - □ Impact of restrictions on valuation.
 Measurement must take into account the characteristics of the asset (for example, its condition or expected collectability) as well as any restrictions on its transferability.
 GIK use is often subject to donor restrictions and sometimes legal restrictions.
 NFPs need to differentiate restrictions that are characteristics of the donated assets (and, thus, would transfer to market participants) from donor-imposed restrictions that are specific to the donee (which would not transfer to market participants).
-Restrictions that transfer to market participants should be considered when determining the asset's value.
-For example: - A land conservation easement (which is recorded like a deed and is binding upon future owners of the property) would be considered by a hypothetical buyer in pricing the asset and may affect the land's value.

-Pharmaceuticals sourced in foreign countries that do not meet US Food and Drug Administration standards cannot be sold in the US.
+Restrictions that transfer to market participants are characteristics.
+Some that transfer to market participants are specific to the done (which would not transfer to market participants).
+Restrictions that transfer to market participants are specific to the done (when determining the asset's value.
+For example: - A land conservation easement (which is recorded like a deed and is binding upon future owners of the property) would be considered by a hypothetical buyer in pricing the asset and may affect the land's value. - Pharmaceuticals sourced in foreign countries that do not meet US Food and Drug Administration standards cannot be sold in the US.
 That restriction on sales would need to be considered in valuing donated pharmaceuticals, as it would also apply to market participants.

 Restrictions on an asset's use that are specific to the donee do not affect the asset's fair value, because a hypothetical buyer's use of the asset would not be affected by them.
-This includes a purpose or time restrictions imposed by a donor.
+This includes purpose or time restrictions imposed by a donor.
 If those restrictions are specific to the entity to whom the asset is donated (and thus, would not transfer to a market participant), fair value measurement would not be affected.
 Those restrictions should be reflected in the donee's classification of net assets, not in the measurement of fair value.
 For example: